-Disney Vale Tata Motors Baidu Firm size/market Firm is one of the largest The company is one of Firm has a large market Company is in a size players in the entertainment the largest mining growing sector (online and theme park business, but companies in the market, but it is small by search) in a growing the businesses are being world, and the overall global standards.
-Growth is market (China). redefined and are expanding. market is constrained \mathcal{E} by limits on resource G Ti availability. markets.
-Current excess Firm is earning more than its Returns on capital are returns cost of capital. largely a function of excess returns. commodity prices. of capital.
-Have generally exceeded the cost of capital.
-Competitive Has some of the most Cost advantages Has wide Early entry into & advantages recognized brand names in the because of access to distribution/service knowledge of the advantages world.
-Its movie business now low-cost iron ore network in India but Chinese market, houses Marvel superheros, reserves in Brazil. competitive advantages are coupled with Pixar animated characters & fading there.Competitive government-imposed Star Wars. advantages in India are barriers to entry on fading but outsiders.
-Landrover/Jaguar has strong brand name value, giving Tata pricing power and growth potential.
-Length of high- Ten years, entirely because of C Five years, with much of growth period its strong competitive the growth coming from excess returns. advantages/ and moderate excess outside India. returns.
+Disney Vale Tata Motors Baidu Firm size/market Firm is one of the largest The company is one of Firm has a large market Company is in a size players in the entertainment the largest mining share of Indian (domestic) growing sector (online and theme park business, but companies in the market, but it is small by search) in a growing the businesses are being world, and the overall global standards.
+Growth is market (China). redefined and are expanding. market is constrained by limits on resource ~ availability. markets.
+Current excess 0 returns cost of capital. largely a function of excess returns. commodity prices. of capital.
+Have generally exceeded the cost of Commetities Has some of the most capital.
+Has wide Touls, anter, into P Competitive Cost advantages Early entry into & advantages recognized brand names in the world.
+Its movie business now because of access to low-cost iron ore distribution/service network in India but knowledge of the Chinese market, low-cost iron ore reserves in Brazil. coupled with houses Marvel superheros, Pixar animated characters & reserves in Brazir. competitive advantages are fading there.Competitive government-imposed Star Wars. advantages in India are barriers to entry on otal wars. fading but outsiders.
+Landrover/Jaguar has outsiders. strong brand name value, giving Tata pricing power and growth potential.
+Length of high- Ten years, entirely because of None, though with Five years, with much of Ten years, with strong growth period its strong competitive excess returns. advantages/ and moderate excess outside India. returns.